-As schools have sent students home for virtual learning, and social distancing guidelines have been put in place, many businesses have sent their employees to work from home, even if just temporarily.
-According to a study completed in December 2020 by the Pew Research Center, the number of Americans working from home has increased by about 51% since the start of the pandemic.
+As schools sent students home for virtual learning, and social distancing guidelines have been put in place, many businesses also sent their employees to work from home, even if just temporarily.
+According to a study completed in December 2020 by the Pew Research Center, the number of Americans working from home has increased by about 51%1 since the start of the pandemic.
 For those whose dynamic has changed from working at the office everyday to working from home, it can be a huge adjustment.
 Read on for some tips on how you can make working from home a little easier.

 Keep a Routine

 Working from home can really throw your schedule out of whack.
 You may find your sleep schedule is off kilter and your pajamas are now your regular work attire (though who’s really complaining about that one?).
 You may even notice that it seems like your days and weeks are running together as any semblance of a routine is thrown out the window.
-Keeping a routine will not only help keep yourself on track, but it also has shown to be good for your health.
-Having a good routine can lead to reduced stress levels, improved sleep, and overall improved health from better eating habits and exercise schedules.
+Keeping a routine will not only help keep yourself on track, but it also has shown to be good for your health.2 Having a good routine can lead to reduced stress levels, improved sleep, and overall improved health from better eating habits and exercise schedules.
 Here are a few easy tips you can use for keeping a routine:

 - Go to bed and get up at the same time every day.